OrCAD: History

 SPICE was first developed at the University of California, Berkeley, in the early 1970s.
-Subsequently, an improved version of SPICE 2 was available in the mid-1970s especially to support computer-aided design.
+Subsequently, an improved version of SPICE 2 was available in the mid-1970s, especially to support computer-aided design.

-PSpice was released in January 1984 and was the first version of UC Berkeley SPICE available on an IBM Personal Computer.
+PSpice was released in January 1984 and was the first version of U.C.
+Berkeley SPICE available on an IBM Personal Computer.
 PSpice later included a waveform viewer and analyzer program called Probe.
 Subsequent versions improved on performance and moved to DEC/VAX minicomputers, Sun workstations, Apple Macintosh, and Microsoft Windows.
-Version 3.06 was released in 1988, and had a "Student Version" available which would allow a maximum of up to ten transistors to be inserted.
-PSpice (even the student version) increases the students' abilities to understand the behavior of electronic components and circuits.
+Version 3.06 was released in 1988, and had a "Student Version" available that allowed a maximum of up to ten transistors to be inserted.
+PSpice — even the student version — increases the students' abilities to understand the behavior of electronic components and circuits.

 Analyses

 The type of simulation performed by PSpice depends on the source specifications and control statements.
 PSpice supports the following types of analyses: